yulithalta/lisa-research-platform/README.md

 LISA is an open-source system for time-aligned acquisition of IP video streams and MQTT-based sensor data in controlled research environments.
 It enables reproducible session workflows, structured metadata, and export of synchronized datasets for offline analysis.

-This repository contains the reference implementation evaluated in the SoftwareX article.
+This repository contains the reference implementation evaluated in the SoftwareX submission.

 ---